dalexhd/ft_irc/README.md

 - Message:
 - Usecase:

+## LIST
 RPL_LISTSTART (321)

-- Message:
+- Message:  "<client> Channel :Users  Name"
-- Usecase:
+- Usecase: this numeric marks the start of a channel list

 RPL_LIST (322)

-- Message:
+- Message:  "<client> <channel> <client count> :<topic>"
-- Usecase:
+- Usecase: Sent as a reply to the LIST command,information about a channel to the client. <channel> is the name of the channel. <client count> is an integer indicating how many clients are joined to that channel. <topic> is the channel’s topic

 RPL_LISTEND (323)

-- Message:
+- Message: "<client> :End of /LIST"
-- Usecase:
+- Usecase: Sent as a reply to the LIST command, this numeric indicates the end of a LIST response.

+#
   RPL_CHANNELMODEIS (324)

 - Message: